joeriks/ViewRendererTs/readme.md

 "I was inspired by the many good javascript frameworks out there so I made my own".

 Not really.
-This is a _very simple_ approach building client side functionality MVC style with typescript.
+This is a _very simple_ playful & experimental approach building client side functionality MVC style with typescript.
 It boils down to the three MVC components:

 * The model : a TypeScript class or a plain javascript model.
 * The view : a function that returns html.